Aeva Technologies Inc. (AEVA) Shares Up Despite Recent Market Volatility

-Aeva Technologies Inc. (NYSE: AEVA)’s stock price has increased by 9.15 compared to its previous closing price of 1.64.
-Despite this, the company has seen a gain of 7.19% in its stock price over the last five trading days.
+Aeva Technologies Inc. (NYSE: AEVA)’s stock price has increased by 9.71 compared to its previous closing price of 1.75.
+However, the company has experienced a 20.75% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Aeva Technologies Inc. (NYSE: AEVA) Right Now?